sandeepb20/6w6l_project/Julia/README.md

 It is similar (better) to (than) Python, in the way that it is also an interpreted language.
 As we know Python is slow.
 Julia is not, as Julia's speed is comparable to that statically compiled code of C.

+For Julia assignment **We were to go through the vast meta programming capabilities of Julia.**
 ![alt text](https://github.com/sandeepb20/6w6l_project/blob/main/Julia/images/1.jpg )

 Julia has immense meta programming capabilities, parallelism capabilities, and many more cool things that you will find out.